Vue.js Amsterdam 2020 Recap

 The day after the conference there was an optional workshop where Evan You take us to a deep dive with Vue 3.

-It was a quite intense workshop, because Evan was typing so fast and the topic at hand was quite complex to grasp in such a short time, but it was absolutely amazing.
+It was quite an intense workshop, because Evan was typing so fast and the topic at hand was quite complex to grasp in such a short time, but it was absolutely amazing.
 We built a tiny version of Vue.js (how it currently works in version 2) FROM SCRATCH, which consisted of two parts: A renderer and the reactive part.
-Unfortunately we didn't get to build to compiler, that would have been fun as well.
+Unfortunately we didn't get to build to the compiler, that would have been fun as well.

 The second part of the workshop was to get familiarized with the Composition API, which is fascinating.
 It was so many use cases where it makes code more readable and better maintainable.

 The really cool part was that Evan was practically live coding for 8 hours without errors.
 That's amazing, because a lot of people fail in even a 5-minute live code.
 It was really impressive see the thought process that leads to the results Evan showed it.